Houma people: 19th century

 In 1803, the United States paid for French land claims in what became the United States through the Louisiana Purchase.
 This included Houma lands.
 In his An Account of Louisiana (1803), President Thomas Jefferson wrote that about 60 "Houmas or Red Men" lived 25 leagues upriver of New Orleans.
-In 1805, American surgeon John Sibley wrote: "There are a few of the Houmas still living on the east side of the Mississippi, in Ixusees [Accension] Parish, below Manchack, but scarcely exist as a nation.".
+In 1805, American surgeon John Sibley wrote: "There are a few of the Houmas still living on the east side of the Mississippi, in Ixusees [Ascension] Parish, below Manchack, but scarcely exist as a nation.".
 Sibley wrote that the Houma had intermarried with the Tunica and Atakapa.

 20th century

+Houma people standing by thatched house.

 Anthropologist John Reed Swanton visited surviving Houma people in 1907 when they lived in six settlements in six different bayous.
 They had intermarried with neighboring tribes, African-Americans, and European-Americans.
 They hunted, fished, and worked on sugarcane plantations.
 Their leader was Bob Verret.
 Despite reportedly descending from several tribes, including the Bayogoula, Acolapissa, Biloxi, and Chitimacha and possibly the Washa, Chawasha, and others, they identified as "Houma" at that time.

+Houma residing in Terrebonne Parish were segregated in schooling until 1963, when the Naquin v.
+Terrebonne Parish School Board ruling stated that they should be allowed to enroll in white schools in accordance with federal mandate.
+A plan for full integration of Houma into schools was submitted by August 13, 1964.
+On April 28, 1966, a desegregation order was signed and Houma, European-Americans, and African-Americans formed an integrated student body in Terrebonne Parish.